Westmoreland Museum of American Art

 Right: At Twilight, 1910, Rae Sloan Bredin, 1881-1933, oil on canvas, 30 1/4 x 30 1/4

-Singer Sargent in awards, prizes, and honors he received throughout
+awards, prizes, and honors he received throughout his lifetime.

 From 1910 into the 1930s Pennsylvania Impressionists exhibitions were held at museums around the country including the Carnegie Museum of Art, the Corcoran Gallery of Art and the Art Institute of Chicago .Their inclusion in such worldwide expositions as the Paris Exposition, Pan American Exposition, and the Buenos Aires Exposition gave these artists international exposure.
 Following WWII, with the advent of abstraction and European modernism, the Pennsylvania Impressionists found themselves isolated regionally.
 Within the last 20 years, however, the subject has experienced a resurgence in popularity.